leiyangly/HapLongLINEr/README.md

 ```

 Output:
-- OUT.TXT file (`haplongliner_sv.bed`) summarizing L1 coordinates and ORF status.
+- haplongliner_sv.bed file summarizing L1 coordinates and ORF status.
 Names from insertion calls that do not overlap lifted L1s end with `;nr`.
+- haplongliner_sv.fa file containing all full length (>=5kb by default) L1HS, L1PA2, and intact L1PA3 sequences from the input assembly
 - Log file (when using `-g/--log`) that summarizes results of each step of the pipeline module
-- FASTA file containing all full length (>=5kb by default) L1HS, L1PA2, and intact L1PA3 sequences from the input assembly

 ### Module 3: Sequence Retrieval